NEW PATCH

 YTHAN ESTUARY & FORVIE SANDS (30-minutes)

-The Ythan Estuary & Forvie Sands will be a regular stop for me.
-This is a National Nature Reserve and a Site of Special Scientific Interest.
-Here there is an extensive estuary with a variety of surrounding habitats including sand dunes, heathland, farmland, reedbeds and mudflats.
-Eiders are resident throughout the year, and breeding occurs at Forvie on the other side of the river.
-Four Tern species also breed at Forvie: Arctic Tern, Common Tern, Sandwich Tern and Little Tern
+The Ythan Estuary & Forvie Sands will become a frequent destination for me.
+It is designated as a National Nature Reserve and a Site of Special Scientific Interest.
+The area features an expansive estuary surrounded by diverse habitats such as sand dunes, heathland, farmland, reedbeds, and mudflats.
+Eiders reside here all year round, with breeding taking place at Forvie, across the river.
+Four tern species also breed at Forvie: Arctic Tern, Common Tern, Sandwich Tern and Little Tern

 COLLIESTON (Hot Spot)

-This is a coastal village about a 10-minute drive further up the coast from the Ythan which has a sheltered harbour and beach.
-There are small areas of scrub and mature gardens, sea cliffs to the north and south for sea watching and bordered by farmland to the west.
-The local churchyard has an excellent track record for scarcities and rarities and there are two plantations along the minor road to Whinnyfold which are also worth checking.
+This coastal village, situated merely a 10-minute drive from the Ythan, features a sheltered harbour and beach.
+It is adorned with small scrub patches and mature gardens, bordered by sea cliffs to the north and south perfect for sea watching, and surrounded by farmland to the west.
+The local churchyard is famous for its records of rare and scarce discoveries, and the two plantations along the minor road to Whinnyfold are also of interest.

 MY LOCAL PATCH